tfennelly/jenkins-js-samples/step-02-nodeify/README.md

 ## Integrate Gulp and Maven builds
 You will want to run the `gulp` build (to generate the [bundle]) as part of your plugin's Maven build.
-For that reason, the `gulp` build needs to be integrated into `mvn` build cycle.
+For that reason, the `gulp` build needs to be integrated into the `mvn` build lifecycle.

 If your plugin's parent POM is `org.jenkins-ci.plugins:plugins:1.639` or newer, no action is required.
-If your plugin depends on an older parent POM, then you will need to add the the maven `<profile>`s referred to in the [sample_extract_pom.xml](https://github.com/jenkinsci/js-builder/blob/master/res/sample_extract_pom.xml) in [Maven Integration](https://github.com/jenkinsci/js-builder#maven-integration) section of the [jenkins-js-builder] docs.
+If your plugin depends on an older parent POM, then you will need to add the maven `<profile>`s referred to in the [sample_extract_pom.xml](https://github.com/jenkinsci/js-builder/blob/master/res/sample_extract_pom.xml) in [Maven Integration](https://github.com/jenkinsci/js-builder#maven-integration) section of the [jenkins-js-builder] docs.